vimaec/g3d/README.md

 This string representation makes it easier to define attribute descriptors and to understand them when debugging.

-## Why not use a 3D Scene file like FBX, Collada, Alembic, USD, Assimp, or glTF?

-Existing 3D scene file formats store more than just geometry and as a result make writing efficient and fully conformant serializers and deserializers a very daunting task.
-A conformant G3D parser is very easy to write in any language.

-## Why not use OBJ, 3DS, PLY, or STL?

-Older geometry file formats are limited in the type of data attributes that can be stored, causing a loss of data when round-tripping.
-They also require additional data processing when serializing and deserializing to get the data to or from a format that most 3D tools and rendering engines require.
-The G3D format can accept natively most data from 3ds Max, FBX, Assimp, and other tools without requiring additional processing.

 ## About Map Channels and Indirect Referencing

 In 3ds Max, FBX, and OBJ files it is possible to associate data with UVs, Normals, and Vertex Colors directly with face corners (aka polygon vertices)